Best possibleterms &conditions

-- TMT (technology, media, telecommunication)
+- TMT (technology, media & telecommunication)

 - Transport & logistics

-Over the last 15 years, FCF has gained vast experience and track-record, helping us to understand the challenges and of our clients in these industries.
+Over the last 15 years, FCF has gained vast experience and track-record, helping us to understand the challenges of our clients in their respective industries.
 We advise and support our clients’ management on all their financing requirements – from working capital, through growth, capex & investments, re-financings, acquisitions, etc. all the way to special financing situations such as management buy-outs / buy-ins and succession planning.
 We help designing the right investment or credit story in order to attract high interest from debt or equity providers in order to generate a competitive financing process and, hence, the best possible terms & conditions for our clients.

 WHAT WE DO

 While developing and implementing financing strategies and structures, FCF benefits from its widespread network, which aims to cover all financing providers targeting MidCap (“Mittelstand”) corporates within the DACH region.
-We furthermore advise on any financing instrument (and combination thereof) available for our target customers, including, amongst others:
+We furthermore advise on any financing instrument (and combination thereof) available to our target customers, including, amongst others:

 Debt financing instruments / advisory

 FCF has long-standing relationships with most commercial and business development banks addressing the German-speaking countries.
 We advise on any kind of bank loan facilities, such as bilateral loans, club deals syndicated loans, etc. Financing facilities may include short-term and long-term loans, e.g. for overdrafts, working capital requirements, borrowing base facilities, capital expenditures or investment facilities, growth financing, acquisitions and other corporate purposes.
 In addition to commercial bank financing, our experience also includes “subsidised” financings from business development banks such as, e.g. Kreditanstalt für Wiederaufbau (KfW) or European Investment Bank (EIB).